 Students have the opportunity to gain sufficient knowledge and skills for modeling, analyzing and/or designing healthcare delivery systems and processes.
 These skills can then be used to help healthcare networks address significant issues - for example, reducing patient readmissions, decreasing patient wait time, minimizing patient no-shows through analysis of scheduling, optimizing storage and utilization of supplies, increasing overall quality and satisfaction, and impacting other aspects that can make a true difference in the overall operations of a healthcare organization.

 Applicants must have received their Bachelor’s degree and be highly motivated and interested in health systems.
 Applications will be evaluated as a package, taking into consideration transcripts, the personal statement, test scores (if applicable; please see below), and letters of recommendation.

 An acceptable Graduate Record Examination (GRE) score is required.
 305 cumulative score or higher is preferred.
 In limited cases, a GRE waiver may also be considered.

 This Executive Master’s degree program is very affordable, and especially in comparison to the few similar options presently existing in the United States.
-The complete cost of the program is $35,000.
-The overall program fee, including tuition, textbooks, and catered meals during class dates, is $34,500, which is charged in three installments of $11,500.
+The complete cost of the program is $38,000.
+The overall program fee, including tuition, textbooks, and catered meals during class dates, is $37,500, which is charged in three installments of $12,500.
 A $500 orientation fee is also required within one month of admissions notification.
-This $500 orientation fee covers the costs of meals and lodging during the 3-day required orientation on the Binghamton University campus in Binghamton, New York.
+This $500 orientation fee functions as an admissions deposit and helps to offset the costs of meals and lodging during the 3-day required orientation on the Binghamton University campus in Binghamton, New York.
 (All other portions of the program occur in Manhattan.)